coronalabs/corona-docs/markdown/guide/html5/plugins/index.markdown

 * `LuaIsFunction` returns `boolean`. `true` if the passed value represents a valid Lua function _reference_.
 * `LuaCreateFunction` transforms a Lua function _reference_ to a callable JavaScript function and returns it.
-* `LuaReleaseFunciton` releases a _reference_ to an underlying Lua function.
+* `LuaReleaseFunction` releases a _reference_ to an underlying Lua function.
 Calling released functions would result in a no-op (do nothing).

 Modus operandi is supposed to be as follows: receive a Lua function _reference_ as a parameter.
 Create a JavaScript function wrapper from this _reference_.
 Call the wrapper function, and release when it is no longer needed.